hphelion/documentation/commercial/GA1/CarrierGrade/Admin Guide/carrier-grade-admin-guide.md

 - [Technical overview](/helion/openstack/carrier/technical-overview/)
 - [Troubleshooting](/helion/openstack/carrier/services/troubleshooting/)

-## Administering the HP Helion OpenStack Carrier Grade using Helion LifeCycle Manager
+## Administering the HP Helion OpenStack Carrier Grade using Helion Lifecycle Management

 Using HLM, you can install and upgrade HP Helion OpenStack Carrier Grade and do....

-For information on the administrative tasks you can perform using HLM, see [Using Helion LifeCycle Manager](/helion/openstack/carrier/admin/hlm/).
+For information on the administrative tasks you can perform using HLM, see [Using Helion Lifecycle Management](/helion/openstack/carrier/admin/hlm/).

 ## Administering the HP Helion OpenStack Region